R1 | RAUMLICHTMUSIK

 Directors’ statement

-I remember being invited in 1990, as an emerging artist, to RENCONTRES INTERNATIONALES ART CINEMA / ART VIDEO / ART ORDINATEUR—a festival celebrating the finest independent art films from the first hundred years of cinema, held at La Vidéothèque de Paris in the subterranean Forum des Halles.
+I remember being invited in 1990, as an emerging artist, to RENCONTRES INTERNATIONALES ART CINEMA / ART VIDEO / ART ORDINATEUR – a festival celebrating the finest independent art films from the first hundred years of cinema, held at La Vidéothèque de Paris in the subterranean Forum des Halles.
 I was there to show my work PARADAYS (1989).
 Among the program’s most contemporary offerings, one film stood out above all others: R-1, Ein Formspiel by Oskar Fischinger, created in 1927.
-Despite its age, it appeared as the most forward-looking manifestation of cinema in the entire festival—a triple projection in color, newly restored and presented by film historian William Moritz.
+Despite its age, it appeared as the most forward-looking manifestation of cinema in the entire festival – a triple projection in color.

 R-1, Ein Formspiel endures.
 This gem of a film shines beyond cultural cycles, technological hype, ephemeral trends, archival confines, and the regime of the transient, like a sun on the horizon between art and the artificial.
 As its creator said, it belongs to the masses – to all of us.
-It remains, and will always remain, my favorite film.
+It remains my favorite film.

 Michael Saup, Berlin 2023